Materials

 Harrison Hall is part of the Community Presbyterian Church of Three Rivers.
 It hosts a wide variety of community-focused events.

-Lace Montgomery - FEATURED ARTIST
+Lace Montgomery

 I'm Lace Montgomery, an enthusiastic resident of Three Rivers.
 True art is an expression of feeling.
 If I can instill feeling through my photography, I have been true to my passion.
 I have been a nature photographer for 37 years, conveying the beauty of the outdoors through my photos.
 Meet me at Harrison Hall, 43410 Sierra Drive.